DutchMaker/TTL-computer/Documentation/Modules/Controller.md

-# Sequencer / Instruction Decoder
+# Controller

-This module is responsible for translating the current instruction to the control lines.
+This module is responsible for counting T-states and decoding instructions to the control lines.
 It's the most complicated part of this computer as it requires several states to be tracked in order to perform its tasks.

+The controller logic is based on microcode that is stored in a ROM.

 ## Module subsystems: